asianbeautymod/AsianBeauty/wikiContent/newUserGuide.md

 (COMING SOON!)

 ##Skincare Routines
 1. Figure out what your skin type is.
 Spend some time to check your face.
-Remember, your face isn't just the chin and forehead, your face includes your forehead and nose too!
+Remember, your face isn't just the chin and forehead, your face includes your cheeks and nose too!
 Take care to note from the beginning of the day to the end of the day where the oily parts are or where you see some flakiness.
 Your skin may start to change once you start your routine so don't worry about getting this right the absolute first time!
 2. What kind of skin concern do you have?
 Some people are worried about aging, others are concerned about acne scars on their face.
 What's yours?
 3. First cleanser.
 It can be oil, balm, micellar water, or something new!
 Dont' be afraid to venture out and try new products.
 Who knows, maybe you'll find the new HOT thing!
 4. Second cleanser.
 A gentle foaming cleanser or cream cleanser.